IvonJanssen/dissect-docs/docs/source/advanced/plugins.rst

   * Volumes
   * Filesystems

-* Interaction with high level target attributes and artefacts, such as:
+* Interaction with high level target attributes and artifacts, such as:

   * Basic OS information (hostname, domain, version, users, etc...)
-  * OS specific forensic artefacts (Event logs, bash history, registry artefacts, etc...)
+  * OS specific forensic artifacts (Event logs, bash history, registry artifacts, etc...)
-  * Generic forensic artefacts (filesystem artefacts, browser history, etc...)
+  * Generic forensic artifacts (filesystem artifacts, browser history, etc...)

 The former is what ``dissect.target`` provides as core functionality.
 High level interaction is provided by a plugin system.
 This is also how you interact with a target using :doc:`/tools/target-query`.